 Another benefit of learning a musical instrument is that you gain more knowledge about History and culture!
 Most classical music originated from Europe, which explains why many of the composers have German, Italian, or French names and why a lot of musical terms are written in Italian!
 A lot of jazz, pop, and rock music, on the other hand, originates largely from a creative mixture of African music and Classical music!
 While learning your musical instrument, you’ll be learning all about these composers and the cultures they grew up in that strongly influenced their music; you will also end up speaking some Italian because of the musical terminology you’ll be learning!

-You’ll have the extra bonus of learning how to pronounce and understand languages such as French, Italian, German (and maybe even Spanish, Czech, and Russian) if you take up classical singing!
+You’ll have the extra bonus of learning how to pronounce and understand languages such as French, Italian, German (and maybe even Spanish, Czech, and Russian) if you take up classical singing classes in Singapore!
 (Just approach any Opera singer and you’ll find them to be extremely polylingual)

 - Enhances your Memory